 Such development is critical.
 In a 5-year span (2014-2019) only 14 new antibiotics were approved for use.
 However, research estimates suggest that 1030-1060 drug-like molecules potentially exist—orders of magnitude beyond what humans could possibly hope to investigate using traditional methods, but well within reach of AI systems.

 As Krysan explained, AI technology “is not going to help make new data, but it can take existing data and find patterns that would take a person just sitting there looking at Excel spreadsheets forever.”
 Cardona also emphasized the benefits of AI compared to current techniques.
 “A high-throughput screen is expensive and takes lots of time and resources,” she explained.
 “If we can train computers to predict which molecules have a better chance to be converted into antibiotics, then we save time.”

-Krysan and Cardona are co-organizing a session at ASM Microbe 2023 titled "Where Will We Find the Next Generation of Antimicrobials/Antifungals?”
-The session will explore how researchers are using AI in different ways to identify new drug candidates, including through screening chemical compounds, analysis of microscopic images and exploration of metabolic pathways.
+Krysan and Cardona co-organized a session at ASM Microbe 2023 titled "Where Will We Find the Next Generation of Antimicrobials/Antifungals?”
+The session explored how researchers are using AI in different ways to identify new drug candidates, including through screening chemical compounds, analysis of microscopic images and exploration of metabolic pathways.